-There are approximately 20 unvaccinated close contacts of positive cases who are currently in two-week quarantine.
-Note that vaccinated close contacts do NOT need to quarantine.
-The number of individuals needing to be in quarantine would be many times higher were it not for the high vaccination rate in the islands.
+There are approximately twelve unvaccinated close contacts of positive cases who are currently in two-week quarantine.
+Note that vaccinated close contacts do NOT need to quarantine and this number would be far higher if not for the high vaccination rate in San Juan County.

-LOPEZ ISLAND: There are two new cases on Lopez Island since the last update.
+- Lopez Island: There is one new case on Lopez Island since the last update.
 There is one positive case under active monitoring on Lopez Island.

-ORCAS ISLAND: There are two new cases on Orcas Island since the last update.
-There are three positive cases under active monitoring on Orcas Island.
+- Orcas Island: There are nine new cases on Orcas Island since the last update.
+There are eight positive cases under active monitoring on Orcas Island.

-SAN JUAN ISLAND: There are sixteen new cases on San Juan Island since the last update.
-There are fourteen positive cases under active monitoring on San Juan Island.
+- San Juan Island: There are eight new cases on San Juan Island since the last update.
+There are four positive cases under active monitoring on San Juan Island.

-SHAW ISLAND: There are four new cases on Shaw Island since the last update.
-There are four positive cases under active monitoring on Shaw Island.
+- Shaw Island: There are two new cases on Shaw Island since the last update.
+There are two positive cases under active monitoring on Shaw Island.